QuantEcon/lecture-source-py/source/rst/pandas.rst

     df = df[['country', 'POP', 'tcgdp']]
     df

-Here the index ``0, 1,..., 7`` is redundant, because we can use the country names as an index
+Here the index ``0, 1,..., 7`` is redundant because we can use the country names as an index

 To do this, we set the index to be the ``country`` variable in the dataframe